 As ordered by the Board of Supervisors in March of 2005, ICAN convened a multi-agency effort to revise the training curriculum to be used by County staff and interested faith-based and community-based organizations.
 This revised curriculum provides an extensive "core" section for use by all County agencies with an emphasis on the ability of individuals to assist mothers who wish to safely surrender their infants and the legal protections for those individuals.
-In addition, those agencies most directly involved with safe surrenders [i.e., the Departments of Children and Family Services (DCFS), Health Services, and Fire] have continued efforts to provide specialized training for appropriate staff.
+In addition, those agencies most directly involved with safe surrenders (i.e., the Departments of Children and Family Services, Health Services, and Fire) have continued efforts to provide specialized training for appropriate staff.
 Use of this curriculum will further expand awareness of SSBL.

-ICAN established and continues to operate a Speakers Bureau available to provide presentations on the Law to public and private agencies.
+ICAN established and continues to operate a Speakers Bureau available to provide presentations on the law to public and private agencies.
 To date, over a thousand individuals from the public and private sector have been provided with information through this Speakers Bureau.
 Part of this effort consistently includes a request that those who have heard the information share the information with their colleagues, friends and family.
-In addition, a second "train the trainers" seminar was conducted in 2007 for staff from numerous County agencies so that these trainers could then provide information on the Law to staff in their agencies.
-Most recently, a letter was sent to the California Association of Hospitals encouraging them to promote the training so hospital staff are current on the Law.
+In addition, a second "train the trainers" seminar was conducted in 2007 for staff from numerous County agencies so that these trainers could then provide information on the law to staff in their agencies.

-ICAN continues to work with the Coroner, DCFS, fire departments, and hospitals to collect data on safely surrendered and abandoned infants in Los Angeles County.
-It is hoped that, with continued efforts, additional information and answers to tougher questions will be forthcoming, and this will only serve to shed light on better ways to implement the Law.
+ICAN continues to work with the Coroner, DCFS, District Attorney, and law enforcement agencies to collect data on safely surrendered and abandoned infants in Los Angeles County.
+It is hoped that, with continued efforts, additional information and answers to tougher questions will be forthcoming, and this will only serve to shed light on better ways to implement the law.

-The good news is that one hundred and three infants were safely surrendered in Los Angeles County between 2002 and 2012; ninety-seven of these infants have been placed with families for adoption through the Department of Children and Family Services Adoptions Division and six children were reclaimed and safely returned to their mothers.
+The good news is that seventy-six infants were safely surrendered in Los Angeles County between 2002 and 2009; seventy-one of these infants have been placed with families for adoption through the Department of Children and Family Services Adoptions Division, and five children were reclaimed and safely returned to their mothers.
 It is hoped that as the public becomes aware of SSBL, Supervisor Knabe's goal of "no children thrown away ever" will be realized.